Natural Intelligence and Artificial Intelligence

 bad at recognizing and naming garden flowers.
 I use the "Lens" to help me keep

 track of flowers on our balcony.
 The girls took photographs of the flowers on this page and used the lens to find out their names.
 The lens called the yellow flower a Hawaiian Yellow Hibiscus.
 The second one was called a Madagascar Periwinkle.
+I do not worry

 about my poor knowledge of flower names and families.
 I am worse than our